 These are all people or projects who have been living experiments in life design and chose to pass their knowledge to us.

-Willie Smits, born in the Netherlands but living in (and citizen of) Indonesea for the past 35 years, works in tropical Indonesia to re-establish not only forests which then increase rainfall by 25% (using only 5,000 acres) but also the communities of people needed to make those forests permanent.
-Resources to learn more (but also […]
+Willie Smits, born in the Netherlands but living in (and citizen of) Indonesea for the past 35 years, works in tropical Indonesia to re-establish not only forests which then increase rainfall by 25% (using only 5,000 acres) but also to re-establish the communities of people needed to make those forests permanent.
+Resources to learn more […]

 Jordan is one of the most water-deprived countries in the world, most of the country receiving less than 7.87″ (200 mm) of rainfall annually, much of that evaporating before being us use for growing food.
 Permaculture projects are demonstrating a sustainable way to reclaim the desert.

 Apios Institute | Edible Forest Garden Wiki – Useful Plant Species – Regenerative Agriculture – Edible Landscaping | Regenerative Perennial Agriculture for Temperate Climate Ecosystems.
 Eric Toensmeier and Dave Jacke are involved in this collaborative effort to create an online community that shares its knowledge of all things Edible Forest.

 Paul Wheaton’s Forum for Permaculture

 Civilization as we know it arose out of annual agriculture and the domestication of animals in the fertile crescent about 10,000 years ago.
 In other words, civilization depends on food.

 The big picture of One Planet Thriving: (1) Our modern way of life is the largest, most unethical failure in human history.
 (2) We know how to reverse that failure and thrive on one planet’s worth of resources.
 (3) The trick is transitioning to that way of life.
 For more detail, read this post which, in turn, has links to more detailed posts and resources.